Nike-Inc/signal_analog/README.md

 `signal_analog` provides builders for fully featured command line clients that can manage sets of resources.
-These clients make handling resource updates more consistent and provide additional features such as Cerberus integration.
+These clients make handling resource updates more consistent and provide additional.

 #### Simple CLI integration